rutikrutz/whatsapp-spam-bot/README.md

 # whatsapp-spam-bot
-this is cmd/terminal tool for whatsapp message spamming
+This is cmd/terminal tool for whatsapp message spamming

+This is a Tool you can use for spamming whatsapp , telegram or any other messangers just with one click easy to use....!

+!
+THIS TOOL IS FOR EDUCATONAL PURPOSE !

+IF ANYTHING WRONG HAPPENS WE ARE NOT RESPONSIBLE FOR THAT